Lethrir/NLogger/README.md

 NLogger is designed to be as simple as possible while providing a few options to make for useful generic logging.

-Supports logging Exceptions, Errors, Warnings, Info and Diagnostics.
+Multiple logging levels: Critical, Exception, Error, Warning, Info and Diagnostic.